jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

 If you've spotted an error, or have any suggestions or improvements that I can make, feel free to contact me!
 My details are at the bottom of this page.

 ## Official guide

+Despite myself and the people being acknowledged below currently being employed by the School of CSE, this blogpost doesn't necessarily represent the views of my employer.

 As of late October 2020, CSE now has an official guide available for using VS Code to connect over SSH.
 While the steps you've just followed cover all of what's in the guide (and more!), and is up-to-date as of the time of writing, you can find the official guide [here](https://www.cse.unsw.edu.au/~learn/homecomputing/vscode/){: target="_blank"}.